By Dr Mark Taubert, Palliative Care Consultant at Velindre NHS Trust, Cardiff, UK @DrMarkTaubert

 For your symptom control needs, you will presumably have had palliative care professionals advise on pain, nausea, vomiting, breathlessness, and I can imagine they did this well.
 I envisage that they also discussed any emotional anguish you may have had.

-For your advance care planning (i.e. planning heath and care decisions prior to things getting worse and before becoming unable to express them), I am certain you will have had a lot of ideas, expectations, prior decisions and stipulations.
+For your advance care planning (i.e. planning heath and care decisions ahead of things getting worse and before becoming unable to express them), I am certain you will have had a lot of ideas, expectations, prior decisions and stipulations.
 These may have been set out clearly in writing, near your bed at home, so that everyone who met you was clear on what you wanted, regardless of your ability to communicate.
 It is an area not just palliative care professionals, but in fact all healthcare workers want to provide and improve, so that it is less likely that any sudden health incidents will automatically result in a blue-light ambulance emergency room admission.
 Especially when people become unable to speak for themselves.

 And I doubt that anyone will have given you Cardiopulmonary Resuscitation (CPR) in the last hours/days of your life, or even considered it.
 Regrettably, some patients who have not actively opted out of this treatment still receive it, by default.
 It involves physical, sometimes bone-breaking chest compressions, electric shocks, injections and insertion of airways and is only successful in 1-2% of patients whose cancer has spread to other organs in their body.
-It is very likely that you asked your medical team to issue you with a Do Not Attempt Cardiopulmonary Resuscitation order (this is something we try to offer here in Wales, as part of the TalkCPR campaign for people with palliative illness).
+It is very likely that you asked your medical team to issue you with a Do Not Attempt Cardiopulmonary Resuscitation order.
+This is something we try to offer here in Wales, as part of the TalkCPR campaign for people with palliative illness.
 I can only imagine what it must have been like to discuss this, but you were once again a hero, or a ‘Held’, even at this most challenging time of your life.

 And the professionals who saw you will have had good knowledge and skill in the provision of palliative and end-of-life care.
 Sadly, this essential part of training is not always available for junior healthcare professionals, including doctors and nurses, and is sometimes overlooked or under-prioritized by those who plan their education.
 I think if you were ever to return (as Lazarus did), you would be a firm advocate for good palliative care training being available everywhere.